Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: Temperature dependent viscosity

-where $\Delta P$ is the difference in normal pressures between the two thermodynamic states, $a=\pi r^2$ the surface area of interfacial particles, and $\kappa_i$ the local curvature of interfacial particle $i$.
-This local surface tension approach requires an accurate representation of local curvature, which is obtained by generating a surface using opposite-state neighbor lists of interfacial particles.
-One may also use the log-likelihood from PC space to find interfacial particles, detailed in appendix~\ref{sec:local_curvature}.
+where $\Delta P$ is the difference in normal pressures between the two thermodynamic states, $a=\pi r^2$ is the surface area of the interfacial particles, and $\kappa_i$ is the local curvature of interfacial particle $i$.
+This local surface tension approach requires an accurate representation of the local curvature, which is obtained by generating a surface using opposite-state neighbor lists of interfacial particles.
+The log-likelihood from the PC space can also be used to find interfacial particles, as detailed in Appendix~\ref{sec:local_curvature}.

-To ensure that the calculation of interfacial free energy, particularly $\sum_i \frac{a_i}{\kappa_i}$, is independent of system size, viscosity was calculated following Eq.\ref{eq:two_state_2} for sizes $N=[8000, 15625, 20000]$.
-The summation of the interfacial surface area times the inverse curvature, $\sum_i \frac{a_i}{\kappa_i}$, is independent of system size $N$ as shown in Table~\ref{table:size_curvature} and in Figure \ref{fig:8} at $T^*=0.36$.
+To ensure that the calculation of interfacial free energy, particularly $\sum_i \frac{a_i}{\kappa_i}$, is independent of the system size, viscosity was calculated using Eq.\ref{eq:two_state_2} for sizes $N=[8000, 15625, 20000]$.
+The summation of the interfacial surface area times the inverse curvature, $\sum_i \frac{a_i}{\kappa_i}$, is independent of the system size $N$ as shown in Table~\ref{table:size_curvature} and Figure \ref{fig:8} at $T^*=0.36$.

-Finite box size effects at lower $N$ cause single cluster nucleation with high curvature.
-As system size grows, mean curvature $\overline{\kappa_i}$ decreases as regions of negative curvature increase and both liquid states become bi-continuous as seen in \ref{fig:8}.
-For this reason, interfacial free energy remains a constant as a function of system size.
+Finite box size effects at lower $N$ values cause single cluster nucleation with a high curvature.
+As system size increases, the mean curvature $\overline{\kappa_i}$ decreases as the regions of negative curvature increase and both liquid states become bi-continuous, as shown in \ref{fig:8}.
+Therefore, the interfacial free energy remained constant as a function of the system size.

 Systems within the temperature range $T^{*}=[0.5,0.52,0.55]$ are still below the liquid-liquid transition line at $\rho^{*}=1.12$ but above the mode-coupling temperature $T^{*}=0.435$, hence their viscosities can be estimated using the Markov Network Model (Eq.\ref{eq:two_state_2}) and the conventional Green-Kubo method.
-The difference between these values is then adjusted by setting the trial frequency $\nu_0$, which is then used for all other temperatures.
+The difference between these values was then adjusted by setting the trial frequency $\nu_0$, which was then used for all other temperatures.
 In conjunction with homogeneous liquid viscosities at $T^{*}=1.0,0.8$, the viscosities computed using our model are shown in~\ref{fig:9}.